 FIS/07 - APPLIED PHYSICS

-This course aims at giving the basic knowledge of the concepts of mechanics, thermodynamics electromagnetism and optical to students and the capacity of using the laws of these phenomena in a predictive way.
+This course aims at giving the basic knowledge of the concepts of mechanics, thermodynamics and electromagnetism to students and the capacity of using the laws of these phenomena in a predictive way.
 The aim of the course is also to furnish the fundamentals of the experimental method and the concepts by which students can autonomously attack problems involving such phenomena.
-The course comprises mathematical numerical exercises to allowing students to successfully operate in the final exam.
+The course comprises mathematical numerical exercises to allowing students to succesfully operate in the final exam.

 Fluids.
+Density.
 Pressure.
-Density.
-Stevin's law, Torricelli’s barometer, Archimedes' principle.
+Pascal' s law.
+Stevin's law.
+Archimedes' principle.
 Applications: floating in fluids, pressure in liquids, atmospheric pressure.
 Bernoulli's theorem for moving fluids.
-Applications: liquids through holes (Torricelli’s theorem), Venturimeter, force on aircrafts.
-Stoke’s force, viscosity.
+Applications: liquids through holes, venturimeter, force on aircrafts.

 Electrical phenomena in matter: conductors and insulators.
 Electric charges.
 Coulomb' s

-The final examination is conducted by a written elaborate of exercises on the diverse arguments treated in the course and a successive oral session at a student's request
+The final examination will be conducted by a written elaborateof exercises on the diverse arguments treated in the course and a successive oral session at a student's request